Welcome to the Faculty of Education

 The Faculty recently won the Times Higher Education International Impact Award in collaboration with the Palestinian Ministry of Education and Higher Education and seven Palestinian universities for a project which blends ‘recognised international practice with local contextual knowledge to overhaul teacher education degree programmes and align them with Palestinian needs’.

-The Faculty is home to three vibrant and established research centres:
+The Faculty is home to vibrant and established research areas:

 We look forward to meeting you.